 Thomas J Price’s multidisciplinary practice confronts preconceived attitudes towards representation and identity, foregrounding the intrinsic value of the individual and subverting structures of hierarchy.
 Celebrated for his large-scale figurative sculptures, Price draws our attention to the psychological embodiment of his fictional characters, highlighting nuanced understandings of social signifiers and predetermined value.
 Amalgamated from multiple sources, the works are developed through a hybrid approach of traditional sculpting and intuitive digital technology.
 Price balances methods of presentation, material and scale to challenge our expectations and provide cues for deeper human connection.
 He encompasses historic constructs with a newness that at first glance can go unnoticed, but that live in the public realm as silent totems for change.

 Born in 1981, Price lives and works in London.
-He studied at Chelsea College of Art and the Royal College of Art, London and has held solo exhibitions at institutions including: The Power Plant, Toronto, Canada; The National Portrait Gallery, London, UK; Royal Academy of Arts, London, UK; MAC, Birmingham, UK; Royal College of Art, London, UK; Harewood House, Leeds, UK; and the Yorkshire Sculpture Park, West Bretton, UK.
-Price’s work is held in collections such as The Donum Estate, Sonoma, CA; Government Art Collection, London, UK; The Wedge Collection, Canada; Derwent London, UK; Murderme, UK; and the Rennie Collection (Canada).
+He studied at Chelsea College of Art and the Royal College of Art, London and has held solo exhibitions at institutions including: Kunsthalle Krems, Austria; Kunsthal Rotterdam, Netherlands; The Power Plant, Toronto, Canada; The National Portrait Gallery, London, UK; Royal Academy of Arts, London, UK; V&A Museum, London, UK; MAC, Birmingham, UK; Royal College of Art, London, UK; Harewood House, Leeds, UK; and the Yorkshire Sculpture Park, West Bretton, UK.
+Price’s work is held in collections such as The Studio Museum in Harlem, NY; The Donum Estate, Sonoma, CA; Government Art Collection, London, UK; The Wedge Collection, Canada; Derwent London, UK; Murderme, UK; and the Rennie Collection, Canada.
 Price was the recipient of the Arts Council England Helen Chadwick Fellowship in 2009.

 In 2024 Price was nominated for the Fourth Plinth.
 He was commissioned by Hackney Council to create the first permanent public sculptures to celebrate the contribution of the Windrush generation and their descendants in the UK, unveiled in June 2022.
-His solo presentation, ‘Witness’, in collaboration with The Studio Museum in Harlem was on view in Marcus Garvey Park from 2021 – 2022.
+His solo presentation, Witness, in collaboration with The Studio Museum in Harlem was on view in Marcus Garvey Park from 2021 – 2022.
+In March 2025, Price’s works were installed across multiple venues in Florence, including a 12 foot sculpture, Time Unfolding, in Piazza della Signoria.
+In May 2025, his 12 foot sculpture, Grounded in the Stars, and his stop-motion animation works, Man Series, were temporarily installed in Times Square.
+His bronze sculpture, Ancient Feelings, is currently on view outside the Museum of Contemporary Art in Sydney, Australia.

 Portrait of Thomas J Price